lordhoell/HoellStream/readme.txt

 ========================================
 Getting Started

+Prerequisites:
+You must have the Tikfinity Desktop app installed.
+By default, this setting is ON, but ensure the Event API at the bottom is working to ws://localhost:21213/
+You must have a stream elements account linked to Twitch and YouTube

 Launch the app
 Double-click the provided HoellStream.exe to open both Overlay and Chat windows

-You must have the Tikfinity Desktop app installed.
-By default, this setting is ON, but ensure the Event API at the bottom is working to ws://localhost:21213/

 Edit configuration
 Open the app menu and select "Edit Config"